 - Most significant landmark – Benjamin Harrison Presidential Site

-- Best activity for kids – Children’s Museum of Indianapolis
+- Activity for kids – Children’s Museum of Indianapolis

-- Best activity for adults – The Indianapolis Art Center
+- Activity for adults – The Indianapolis Art Center

 Things to Do in Indianapolis, Indiana